core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * UDP/IP multicast treated as the default transport protocol.

-* Response-Forwarding option added before possible response caching.

 * Always use the Multicast-Timeout Option, also with reverse-proxies.

+* Response-Forwarding option:

+   - Renames as "Reply-To".

+   - Revised encoding to use CRIs.

+   - Revised semantics to better address setups with reverse-proxies.

+   - Added before possible response caching.

 * Clarified response processing at reverse-proxies.